 - Bid day is fun!
-All PNMs will be given their bid at 4pm on September 18th.
+All PNMs will be given their bid at 4pm.
 A small reception hosted by PanHellenic Council will take place in the College Union.
 Then each sorority plans its own events for later in the day.
 Events might include a barbeque/catered dinner, games, activities, etc. Dress in comfortable clothing, nothing fancy.

 What is sorority life like after recruitment?

 - How much time does a sorority take?
 There is a required meeting once a week where you will receive information on chapter events and sorority education.
 Weekly study sessions, sisterhood activities, community service projects and social events are also potential time commitments.